 Schumer has risen to the top of the comedy business by refusing to give up.
 Her daring, pointed humor has made her an unapologetically outspoken advocate for women in a profession whose misogyny she exploits for laughs.
 Amy Schumer’s rise has been spectacular over the last three years.

-She went from being almost unknown outside of the comic community to becoming a bonafide movie star and social platforms sensation with over 1.7 million Twitter followers.
+She went from being almost unknown outside of the comic community to becoming a bonafide movie star and social platform sensation with over 1.7 million Twitter followers.
 The creator of the award-winning sketch show “Inside Amy Schumer” on Comedy Central has established a subversive style that has helped her become the first woman to crack Forbes’ list of the highest-paid comedians in 2015.

 Schumer authored and starred in Trainwreck, directed by Judd Apatow, and released this year to critical acclaim.
 Schumer has shown a willingness to throw punches since the beginning of her stand-up career, no matter how low the hit fell.
 She’s continuing to gain traction outside of television, with a lead role in the comedy “I Feel Pretty” and a starring role in a play.